Hubble Expansion as an Einstein Curvature: Geometry with curvature

 \subsection{The Einstein equation and mass-density tensor}

-The Einstein field equation is a geometric theory of gravitation that describes gravity as a manifestation of the curvature of spacetime.
+The Einstein field equation describes gravity as a manifestation of the curvature of spacetime.
 In particular, the curvature of spacetime is directly related to the energy--stress tensor through the Einstein field equation (Eq.~ \ref{eq:Einstein}):

-where $R_{\mu\nu}$ and $R$ are functions of $g_{\mu\nu}$ and its first two derivatives, and $T_{\mu\nu}$ and $\Lambda$ are the stress-energy tensor and the cosmological expansion parameter respectively \citep{2013RAA....13.1409G}.
-It may be noted that in the standard solution, the source of curvature is attributed entirely to matter, including dark matter and the mass equivalent of dark energy.
-Here, we are introducing an additional curvature term that directly corresponds to the expansion of the Universe.
+where $R_{\mu\nu}$ and $R$ are functions of $g_{\mu\nu}$ and its first two derivatives, and $T_{\mu\nu}$ and $\Lambda$ are the stress-energy tensor and the cosmological expansion parameter respectively \cite{2013RAA....13.1409G}.
+It may be noted that in the standard solution, the source of curvature is attributed entirely to matter, including dark matter, and $\Lambda$ is a curvature accounted for by dark energy.
+For an ideal fluid with mass/unit volume $\rho$ and pressure $P$, the stress-energy tensor in the rest frame of the fluid is $T^{\mu}_{\nu}=(\rho+P)U^\mu U_\nu+P\delta^\mu_\nu$, or: